We may receive a commission on purchases made from links.

 Another foolproof way to get your flat screen looking fresh out of the box again is to invest in a specialty cleaning kit.
 Most TV manufacturers don't recommend springing for harsh cleaners since they can damage the surface of LCD and OLED TVs, but some maintenance kits are created with those exact TV specs in mind.

 ScreenDr is one popular choice among Amazon shoppers, averaging nearly five stars over almost 1,000 reviews.
 The kit costs just under $20 and comes with a soft microfiber cloth and designated TV screen cleaner.
 The cleaner is reportedly made from an "advanced, streak-free formula," and shoppers seem to support that claim.
 The only catch?
-It's probably still mostly water — according to HelloTech, most are 99% water, since that's truly the best thing for the job.
+It's probably still mostly water — most are 99% water since that's truly the best thing for the job.

 If you spring for a different TV screen cleaner, always double-check the ingredients before applying.
-HelloTech warns that benzene and acetone can permanently discolor your screen, which is substantially worse to deal with than the average smear or streak.
+Benzene and acetone can permanently discolor your screen, which is substantially worse to deal with than the average smear or streak.

 In lieu of a lint-free cloth, another simple method to try to clean your flat screen TV is using an electrostatic duster.
-According to Reader's Digest, dusters are the next best alternative to microfiber cloths.
-They advise against using paper towels at any cost as they can leave lint behind on the screen.
+Dusters are the next best alternative to microfiber cloths.
+Avoid using paper towels at any cost as they can leave lint behind on the screen (this is one of a few common mistakes you'll want to avoid while cleaning your TV).

 Electrostatic dusters work the way they sound; they use static electricity to attract dust away from the surface and onto the duster instead.
 Using one on electronics, such as the TV, can be especially powerful in getting rid of the unwanted dust.
 Most are easy to wash by stirring the feathers in warm water and letting it dry.